The Zend_Db_Select object represents a SQL SELECT

 |

-The second argument to the where()
+The second argument to the where() method is

 optional.
 It is a value to substitute into the expression.